Len Bias: Criminal charges

 On July 25, 1986, a grand jury returned indictments against Brian Tribble for possession of cocaine and possession of cocaine with intent to distribute.
-Bias' Maryland teammates Terry Long and David Gregg were charged with possession of cocaine and obstruction of justice.
-Long and Gregg were both suspended from the team on July 31.
+Bias's Maryland teammates Terry Long and David Gregg were charged with possession of cocaine and obstruction of justice.
+Long and Gregg were suspended from the team on July 31.
 All three defendants entered not guilty pleas in August.

 On October 20, 1986, prosecutors dropped all charges against Long and Gregg in exchange for their testimony against Tribble.
 On October 30, the grand jury added three more indictments against Tribble—one count of conspiracy to obstruct justice and two counts of obstruction of justice.

-Also on October 30, Kenneth Mark Fobbs, Tribble's roommate, was charged with perjury for allegedly lying to the grand jury about the last time he had seen Tribble.
-The state ultimately dropped the perjury charges against Fobbs on March 24, 1987, and a jury acquitted Tribble of all charges related to the Bias case on June 3, 1987.
+Also on October 30, Kenneth Mark Fobbs, Tribble's roommate, was charged with perjury for allegedly lying to the grand jury about the last time that he had seen Tribble.
+The state dropped the perjury charges against Fobbs on March 24, 1987, and a jury acquitted Tribble of all charges related to the Bias case on June 3, 1987.

 In October 1990, Tribble pleaded guilty to a drug charge following a two-year undercover sting operation.
 He cooperated with the government and was sentenced to ten years and one month in prison.

 Family

-On December 5, 1990, Len's younger brother, Jay Bias, was murdered in a drive-by shooting at age 20.
+On December 5, 1990, Bias's younger brother Jay was murdered in a drive-by shooting at age 20.
 The killing followed a dispute in the parking lot of Prince George's Plaza, a Hyattsville shopping mall just a few miles from the University of Maryland.
 He was pronounced dead at the same hospital where his brother Len had died and was buried next to him at Lincoln Memorial Cemetery.

 Following their sons' deaths, James and Lonise Bias assumed vocal advocacy roles.
 Lonise Bias became an anti-drug lecturer, while James Bias became an advocate for gun control.
-Lonise Bias, in the memory of her children, opened the Len and Jay Bias Foundation, which served to encourage better examples for youth.
+Lonise Bias, in the memory of her children, opened the Len and Jay Bias Foundation, which serves to encourage better examples for youth.

 Len Bias Law

-A few weeks after Bias' death, committees in the United States House of Representatives began writing anti-drug legislation.
+A few weeks after Bias's death, committees in the United States House of Representatives began writing anti-drug legislation.
 The Anti-Drug Abuse Act of 1986 was signed by President Ronald Reagan on October 27, 1986.
-The law provided a mandatory minimum prison term of 20 years and a maximum life sentence, along with a fine of up to $2 million for cases of drug distribution that led to the death or serious injury of a person.
-It is also known as the "Len Bias Law".
+The law provides a mandatory minimum prison term of 20 years and a maximum life sentence, along with a fine of up to $2 million, for cases of drug distribution that lead to the death or serious injury of a person.
+It is also known as the "Len Bias Law."